Android-TPL-energy-consumption/MaxAdsBanner/README.md

-# MaxAdsBanner
+# AdsBannerMax

 This is a minimal application, only featuring an activity.
-It is meant to be cloned to study Max SDK performance.
+It is meant to be cloned to study energy consumption of the AppLovin MAX advertising third-party libraries.

 ## Scenario